joinbox/ui-components/Overlay/README.md

 - `data-type` is either `close`, if the button shall only close the overlay, `open` if the button shall only open the overlay or `toggle` if the button shall toggle the overlay.
 Defaults to `toggle`.
+- `data-open-class-name`: Class name that will be added to the button when the overlay is opened.
+- `data-closed-class-name`: Class name that will be added to the button when the overlay is closed.